Antheraea polyphemus: Sexual dimorphism

 Differentiating between sexes of this species is very easy.
 The most obvious difference is the plumose antennae.
 Males have very bushy antennae while females have moderately less bushy antennae.
 The male's antennae are used to detect pheromones released by unmated females.
 Another difference is that the females are slightly larger in the abdomen due to carrying eggs.
 A surprising amount of variation occurs within this species.
 Color patterns can range from a reddish cinnamon to a dark brown, but are almost always a shade of brown.
+The hindwings have a large yellow spot lined with blue and black.
+The margins of the wings have a black and white stripe.
+The wingspan ranges from 10 to 15 cm or about 3.94 to 5.91 inches.

+The female pupa is distinguished from the males by a longitudinal notch on the ventral (belly side) of the fourth abdominal segment.
+The male pupa does not have this notch, however, the developing antennae of the male touch each other at the middle ventral line.

 In the late 1950s, amateur lepidopterist Gary Botting hybridized the Polyphemus moth (then known as Telea polyphemus) with Antheraea yamamai from Japan and, later, Antheraea mylitta from India by transferring the pheromone-producing scent sacs from female "T. polyphemus" to the Antheraea females and allowing T. polyphemus males to mate with them.
 The resultant hybrids were displayed in his winning U.S. National Science Fair exhibit "Intergeneric hybridization among giant silk moths".
 After Botting consulted with genetic statistician J.B.S.
 Haldane and his wife, entomologist Helen Spurway, the Polyphemus moth was reclassified, becoming Antheraea polyphemus.

 Conservation

-Parasitic insects – such as the parasitoid wasp – lay their eggs in or on the young caterpillars.
+Parasitic insects – such as parasitoid wasps – lay their eggs in or on the young caterpillars.
 These then hatch into larvae that consume the insides of the caterpillars.
 Once the caterpillars pupate, the larvae themselves pupate, killing the Polyphemus pupa.
-The Compsilura concinnata tachinid fly, introduced to North America to control gypsy moth, is one particular known threat to the North American native Polyphemus moth.
+The Compsilura concinnata tachinid fly, introduced to North America to control the spongy moth, is one particular known threat to the North American native Polyphemus moth.

 Squirrels have also been known to consume the pupae of Polyphemus moths, decreasing the population greatly.
 Pruning of trees and leaving outdoor lights on at night can also be detrimental to the moths.

+Spongy moth infestations have been found to trigger the chemical defenses of quaking aspen, which prevent their use as host trees by polyphemus moths, posing another threat to their conservation.

+Light pollution is an additional concern for Polyphemus moths.
+Gerhard Eisenbeis explained a phenomenon called the "vacuum cleaner effect" which explained that streetlamps can cause a decline in nocturnal insect populations.
+Electric lamps can cause disorientation and disrupt functions such as feeding, mating, egg laying, and dispersal.
+This light exposure can attract predators of the Polyphemus moth.